Fairfax County, Virginia: Government and politics

+In the 2020 general election, Democratic presidential nominee Joe Biden won the county with 69.89% of the vote, the largest percentage for a Democrat in the county since 1916.
+As of 2025, Springfield supervisor Pat Herrity is the only elected Republican official in Fairfax County.

 Transportation

 Roads

 Several major highways run through Fairfax County, including the Capital Beltway (Interstate 495), Interstate 66, Interstate 95, and Interstate 395.
 The American Legion Bridge connects Fairfax to Montgomery County, Maryland.
 The George Washington Memorial Parkway, Dulles Toll Road, and Fairfax County Parkway are also major arteries.
 Other notable roads include Braddock Road, Old Keene Mill Road, Little River Turnpike, State Routes 7, 28, and 123, and U.S. Routes 1, 29, and 50.

-The county is in the Washington, D.C., metro area, the nation's third most congested area.
+The county is part of the Washington metropolitan area, the nation's third-most congested area as of 2008.

-Northern Virginia, including Fairfax County, is the third worst congested traffic area in the nation, in terms of percentage of congested roadways and time spent in traffic.
-Of the lane miles in the region, 44 percent are rated "F" or worst for congestion.
+Northern Virginia, including Fairfax County, is the third-worst congested traffic area in the nation, in terms of percentage of congested roadways and time spent in traffic.
+Of the lane miles in the region, 44 percent are rated "F", or worst, for congestion.
 Northern Virginia residents spend an average of 46 hours a year stuck in traffic.

 Major highways

 Air

-Washington Dulles International Airport lies partly within Fairfax County and provides most air service to the county.
+Dulles International Airport lies partly within Fairfax County and provides most air service to the county.
 Fairfax is also served by two other airports in the Washington area, Ronald Reagan Washington National Airport and Baltimore-Washington International Thurgood Marshall Airport.
 Manassas Regional Airport, in neighboring Prince William County, is also used for regional cargo and private jet service.

 From 1945 to 1961, the eastern part of Fairfax County hosted Falls Church Airpark, an airfield primarily used for general aviation and civil defense purposes until encroaching residential development forced its closure.
 The area the airport occupied is now mainly used as a shopping center, with the western end of the complex occupied by the Thomas Jefferson branch of the Fairfax County Public Library system.
 Parts of several apartment complexes are also on some of the airport's former grounds.

 Public transportation

-Fairfax County has multiple public transportation services, including the Washington Metro's Orange, Blue, Yellow, and Silver lines.
+Fairfax County has multiple public transportation services, including the Washington Metro's Blue, Orange, Silver and Yellow lines.
 The Silver line, which runs through the Tysons, Reston, and Herndon areas of the county, opened in 2014, later extended in 2022, as the first new Washington Metro line since the Green Line opened in 1991.

-In addition, the VRE (Virginia Railway Express) provides commuter rail service to Union Station in Washington, D.C., with stations in Fairfax County.
-The VRE's Fairfax County stations are Lorton and Franconia/Springfield on the Fredericksburg line, and Burke Centre, Rolling Road, and Backlick Road on the Manassas line.
+The Virginia Railway Express (VRE) provides commuter rail service to Union Station in Washington, D.C., with stations in Fairfax County.
+The VRE's Fairfax County stations are Lorton and Franconia-Springfield on the Fredericksburg line, and Burke Centre, Rolling Road, and Backlick Road on the Manassas line.

 Fairfax County contracts its bus service, the Fairfax Connector, to Transdev.
+The City of Fairfax's CUE Bus also serves parts of the county, namely George Mason University and Vienna/Fairfax-GMU Station on the Orange line.
 The county is also served by WMATA's Metrobus service.